 St Martin's is the ancient parish church of Birmingham - historically the mother church of Birmingham and a Grade II* listed building.
 Records dating from early 12th century.
 The only UK church with a peal of 16 bells.
 Regular guided tours at flexible times.
-For a unique opportunity to see the Bull Ring and other parts of Birmingham from a different perspective, sign up for a tour up the church tower - bookable on arrival on the day.
-No children under 7 years of age permitted in tower.
+For a unique opportunity to see the Bull Ring and other parts of Birmingham from a different perspective, sign up for a tour up the medieval church tower - bookable on arrival on the day.
+No children under 8 years of age permitted in tower.
 Children up to the age of 14 should be accompanied by an adult.

 Additional Information: On-site cafe and shop open on weekdays only.